 VIP offers several experiential learning and community service opportunities to those who want to contribute to violence prevention efforts.
 VIP offers competitive internship opportunities for undergraduate students rooted in prevention-based programming development, distribution, and assessment.
 Please contact VIP by calling (859) 257-3574 or emailing vipcenter@uky.edu for details and application requirements.
 The Green Team is the registered student organization associated with VIP dedicated to engaging campus in the center's efforts to shape a violence-free campus.
 This group of highly trained students provides established violence-prevention programs and coordinates campus activism activities related to violence awareness and prevention.
-Green Team members can customize their level of involvement, with leadership opportunities for those seeking an immersive activism experience to regular volunteer engagements for those with occasional availability.
+Green Team members can customize their level of involvement, with leadership opportunities for those with occasional availability.
 This inclusive approach ensures that all are empowered to contribute to the University's mission of a violence-free campus.